IRCC Fees are separate from legal fess associated with all immigration matters. Below is a list of professional fees.

 The Client agrees to the use of electronic communication and storage of confidential information.
 The RCIC will use her best efforts to maintain a high degree of security for electronic communication and information storage.

-All fees are clearly identified in the client Retainer Agreement: The method by which the Professional fees for the services are to be determined, that is
+All fees are clearly identified in the client Retainer Agreement:

 • The Professional fees payable by the Client;